Data-driven approach: knock over your bank’s IT architecture!

 Banks are getting leaner and more agile as they try to keep up with technology and bolster data collection opportunities.
 However, increased work efficiency and better understanding of the consumer is not possible without the collection and processing of volume data.
 Only well-oiled data-driven processes can make employees more effective.
 It is not only about reducing the number of repetitive tasks, but also increasing job satisfaction.
 Tools that streamline data analysis allow employees to truly care for customers and cater to their needs.
 Motivated in such a way, the employee can become a real bank ambassador!

 For many banks, the process of transforming into a data-driven organization is very difficult.
-Fortunately, innovative and user-friendly technologies are now available allowing the same functionalities more efficiently and at a fraction of the cost.
+Fortunately, innovative and user-friendly technologies are now available, offering the same functionalities more efficiently and at a fraction of the cost.
 They enable banks not only to increase operational efficiency, but also to improve customer experience.
 Our proprietary system Payres is based on this idea.
 Our solution activates and leverages volume data in real time.
 Payres also works as an MT/MX message converter, supporting the implementation of changes required in ISO 20022.
-Find out more in this ebook: ISO 20022: a new standard for a complex environment
+Find out more in this ebook: ISO 20022: a new standard for a complex environment.